tenaciousR/Lyric-Analysis/README.md

 * `genre` : genre of song
 * `lyrics` : the lyrics contained in the specified song

+A search on the Kaggle Lyrics Dataset can confirm if the artist being seeked is available in the dataset before downloading.

+## Process

+Pandas will read the csv file and save it as a variable to parse through in order to specify which artist to select and analyze
 Importing lyrics from a csv file, organizing the data into defined artist's songs through the years (selected Blink182 from lyric CSV file)